-In the fall, it can feel like you’re always running behind.
-The days are shorter, but somehow busier.
-How can you find time for a workout?
+During the holiday season, it can feel like you’re always running behind.
+You have SO much to do.
+How can you possibly find time for a workout?
 On those days when you can't squeeze in workout or can't even make it for a walk outside, try these hacks to bring a little fitness into your everyday routine.

 1. When your feet hit the mat...